 Seeing the huge potential of drones in capturing aerial imagery for surveys, I worked with a friend at a DC area architecture firm and did some drone based land surveys.
 Some of the results are shown in these pages (which were built to showcase the potential of drone based aerial imagery to construct geotiffs and point clouds).
 The sidebar shows WebGL views of 3D models constructed by applying photogrammetry to drone imagery.
 You can use the mouse to rotate these models in 3D.

-Over the last one year, I have been focusing on AI and I think I have found the perfect field to spend the rest of my career.
-AI is a great blend of mathematics and statistics, software engineering (for example, machine learning libraries written in interpreted languages) and hardware that make it feasible to work with huge amounts of data.
-AI has paradigm changing applications in every industry and will touch all of our lives.
+Over the last three year, I have been focusing on AI and I think I have found the perfect field to spend the rest of my career.
+AI is a great blend of mathematics and statistics, software engineering and hardware engineering.
+The confluence of availability of large amounts of data and advances in neural network architecture is resulting in almost magical-seeming solutions to problems such as object localization and recognition which have long been considered very difficult to solve by computers.
+This means that AI has paradigm changing applications in every industry and will touch all of our lives.
 I have read hundreds of AI related papers over the last year and worked on some significant projects.
 I have benefited tremendously from articles and blogs written by other people, and hope that my blogs will be useful for others.
 Currently, AI research is open and collaborative.
 Researchers release source code for their work, making it possible for others to learn and reproduce results.
 People like me read the papers and dig through the code and write blogs that hopefully make some of the finer points easier to understand for the community.
 I hope this spirit of openness, sharing and collaboration continues!

 I have noticed that among non-technical people, there can be significant misunderstanding about what AI is and what it is currently capable of doing.
 Sometimes, this misunderstanding borders on fear and misapprehension.
 After all, you fear what you do not understand.
 During my conversations with my non-technical friends, I attempt to (so far through 1-1 conversations, but hopefully in the future, in a more organized way) help them understand what AI is and how it works at a basic level in simple, non-technical language.